josephchia1971/OCI-Resource-Manager/README.md

 </ul>

 <ul>
-<b>Fun Fact:</b><blockquote>
+**Fun Fact:**<blockquote>
-Terraform is a tool for "infrastructure-as-code".
+*Terraform is a tool for "infrastructure-as-code".
 OCI Resource Manager is service that allows you to leverage on Terraform to automate the process of provisioning your OCI resources.
-For more info on Resource Manager, read <a href="hhttps://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm">here</a>.
+For more info on Resource Manager, read <a href="hhttps://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm">here</a>.*
 </blockquote>
 </ul>